AnotherKamila/bsdops/README.md

 This feature will be available in a future version :D

 Seriously though: This project is a WIP and so far I have only "FreeBSD-ified" the roles used in the `bootstrap` playbook.
 Other roles might or might not work (often e.g. paths or package names might be wrong).
-However, patching these higher-level roles should be relatively straight-forward in most cases.
+However, patching these higher-level roles should be relatively straight-forward in many cases.
 So: Try it, see what breaks, and send a pull request!

 The next roles I intend to convert are generic basic things like firewalling.
 My use-case is a router box, so the things I'll work on next will be going in that direction.
 If you want something else, I'll happily accept pull requests :-)